-Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread outside the organs where they started.
-Chemotherapy may help some people with gallbladder cancer, but most studies have found its effectiveness against this type of cancer is limited.
+Chemotherapy (chemo) is treatment with anti-cancer drugs that are usually given into a vein or taken by mouth.
+These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread beyond where they started.
+Chemo can help some people with gallbladder cancer, but so far its effects against this type of cancer has been found to be limited.

-For gallbladder cancers that are resectable, chemotherapy may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
+For resectable gallbladder cancers, chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is called adjuvant treatment.
-Doctors aren't yet sure how useful it is in the treatment of gallbladder cancer.
+Doctors aren’t yet sure how useful it is in treating gallbladder cancer.

-Chemotherapy may also be used (with or without radiation therapy) for more advanced cancers.
-Chemotherapy does not cure these cancers, but it may help shrink or slow the growth of tumors for a time.
-This may help relieve symptoms from the cancer, and may help people live longer.
+Chemo can also be used (with or without radiation therapy) for more advanced cancers.
+Chemo does not cure these cancers, but it might shrink or slow the growth of tumors for a time.
+This can help relieve symptoms from the cancer, and may help people live longer.

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Chemotherapy cycles generally last about 3 to 4 weeks.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Chemo cycles generally last about 3 to 4 weeks.
+Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.

-Hepatic artery infusion: Because the chemotherapy given into a vein is not always helpful, doctors have studied giving it a different way – directly into the hepatic artery.
-This is called hepatic artery infusion or HAI.
-Since the hepatic artery supplies most gallbladder tumors, more chemo goes to the tumor.
+Hepatic artery infusion (HAI): Because giving chemo into a vein is not always helpful for gallbladder cancer, doctors have studied giving it a different way – directly into the main artery going into the liver, called the hepatic artery.
+Since the hepatic artery also supplies most gallbladder tumors, more chemo goes to the tumor.
 The healthy liver then removes most of the remaining drug before it can reach the rest of the body.
 This can lessen the chemo side effects.
-HAI may help some people whose cancer was not removable by surgery to live longer, but more research is needed.
+HAI may help some people whose cancer couldn’t be removed by surgery live longer, but more research is needed.
 This technique may not be useful in some patients because it often requires surgery to insert a catheter into the hepatic artery, an operation that many gallbladder cancer patients may not tolerate well.

 Drugs used to treat gallbladder cancer

-Several drugs can be used to treat gallbladder cancer.
-The drugs most often used for gallbladder cancer include:
+The chemo drugs most often used for gallbladder cancer include:

 - Gemcitabine (Gemzar®)